bluewitch/dwulf-manifesto/Code_Mode.md

 Thats the math of code.
 If it is still a bit much to grok, just take it day by day, and talk about it to your ducky.

+## RESTful API, GraphQL
+GraphQL is an open-source data query and manipulation technical standard for APIs, and a runtime for fulfilling queries with existing data.
+GraphQL was developed internally by Facebook in 2012 before being publicly released in 2015

+### GraphQL vs. RESTful API

+GraphQL is effectively an optimized replacement for RESTful API interfacing.
+Consolidating the multiple end points from the RESTful standards, which use (multiple request methods) the `GET`, `POST`, `PATCH`, `DELETE`, etc. To pull a glob of `JSON` data During and to and from the various http requests.

+GraphQL, conversly utilizes only the POST request method, which sheaths, a more specific  and detailed request for more effeceint data retireval, saving on bandwidth, with specifying a more surgical data pull, querying only the specific data needed as opposed to pulling a blob of all data in a `JSON` structure, and then filtering out the specific data after retrevial.

+Because GraphQL uses a POST

+### RESTful API
+Are optimized for servers, not clients.

+- `GET` one or more resources
+- `POST` to create a new resource
+- `PUT` to update a resource
+- `PATCH` to partially update a resource
+- `DELETE` to delete a resource

+### CRUD
+- **C** `create`
+- **R** `replace`
+- **U** `update`
+- **D** `delete`

+RESTful and CRUD are the core mechinisms for creating dynamic Web Sites,

+GraphQL
+A data query "specification" language. think SQL not Neo4j

 ## Testing and Debugging
 Perhaps the most trying and tedious part of developing is testing and debugging the code itself.